How did the women of The Secret Lives of Mormon Wives meet their husbands?

 The show also features Miranda McWhorter, who was involved in the swinging scandal that led to the television show.
 She has since divorced her husband, Chase McWhorter, with whom she shares two children.
 Miranda joined the show during season two and remains part of the cast.

-Season three of The Secret Lives of Mormon Wives premieres Thursday on Hulu.
+Season three of The Secret Lives of Mormon Wives is now available on Hulu.

 Join our commenting forum